How I may help

 These errors are notoriously difficult to find because most C compiler do not catch such errors and because the adjacent variable is not always the next variable defined in the code.
 So such errors lie dormant in deployed code until a particular set of inputs causes a failure.
 This is a common exploit used by hackers.

-Microsoft Visual Studio 2005 has deprecated C string functions such as strcpy(), strcat(), gets(), streadd(), strecpy(), and strtrns().
+This is why Microsoft Visual Studio 2005 deprecated common C string functions such as strcpy(), strcat(), gets(), streadd(), strecpy(), and strtrns().

 Those who must work with traditional C functions statically allocate a large string size (such as 4000) to make enough room.
 This approach bloats the program's memory footprint.